 The area is also home to the Royal Albert Hall that hosts a variety of concerts; the Serpentine Gallery located in Hyde Park that hosts free modern and contemporary art exhibitions and gets famous architects to design temporary event pavilions for its lawns during the summer.

-If you are visiting London with the intention of sightseeing with special emphasis on Kensington, it would be best to stay at Park Grand London Kensington as it is located in the heart of London and in the midst of Kensington’s attractions.
+If you are visiting London with the intention of sightseeing with special emphasis on Kensington, it would be best to stay near the heart of London and in the midst of Kensington’s attractions.